Introduction To Systems Thinking (For Practical People)

 A great visual explanation of the iceberg model can be found in this 7-minute video:

-We all experience the events of global environmental change: A hot day, sunburn, tornados or fires.
+We all experience the events of global environmental change: Hot days, sunburn, tornados, fires, and Greta Thunberg.

-If we look at these events over time, we notice patterns like the melting of glaciers, water pollution, the temperature increase in the last 50 years or an increase of environmental catastrophes.
+If we analyze these events over time, we notice patterns like the melting of glaciers, water pollution, temperature increase in the last 50 years or an increase of environmental catastrophes.

-In the end, all of these events, patterns, and systems have been created by human beings.
-The underlying mental model is the human „growth-mindset“.
-However, this mindset also can lead to short-term thinking, greed and ignorance causing thoughts like „The more the better“, „I’m not responsible for the environment“ or „the next generation will fix environmental problems“.
+All mentioned events, patterns, and systems have been produced, or at least influenced, by human minds.
+Thus, it’s essential to analyze the underlying beliefs, values, and models which have led to our current environmental situation on earth.
+One interesting mental model worth analyzing is the human „growth-mindset”.
+Basically, it can be said that this mental model promoted human progress throughout history.
+However, used in an unhealthy way, it can lead to short-term thinking, greed and ignorance causing thoughts like „the more the better“ or „the next generation will fix environmental problems”.

 Next time you are trying to solve a problem systematically, think of the iceberg model.
-Start to observe the events, and dive deeper into the problem until you reach the mental models layer.
+Start to observe the events, and dive deeper into the problem until you reach the deepest layers of the iceberg, namely systems and mental models.

-When it comes to the solution of your complex problem, the following rule applies:
+When it comes to the solution of a complex system-problem, the following rule applies:

-The deeper the layer your solution aims at, the higher the leverage of the solution.
+The deeper the layer your solution aims at, the higher its leverage.

 Think of the global issue of „environment change“.
-As long as we keep fighting against the symptoms (events) like applying sun lotion or inventing tornado detection systems, we will create an artificial complexity which will rush us into a disaster.
+As long as we keep fighting against symptoms (events) like applying sun lotion and inventing tornado detection systems, we will create an artificial complexity which will lead to environmental disasters in the near future.

 Instead, we have to look below the surface and redesign our most important systems and mental models to achieve long-term success.